Beo-Coder/muek-TGLBoard/README.md

 ### 8x16 RGB Board

+# Note
+You can either use PlatformIO (Arduino Framework) or the official C/C++ SDK from Raspberry Pi.
+If you want to use the C/C++ SDK, please use the c-SDK branch.

+Code compiled with the C-SDK in release mode is approximately 1.65 times faster than code compiled with the Arduino framework.

+But code compiled with the C-SDK in debug mode is approximately 0.79 times slower than code compiled with the Arduino framework.

+Calculations are based on the creation of 1000 hamiltonian circles.

 # Usage

 You need PlatformIO to use this project.
 Arduino IDE might work too (not tested).